ddev/ddev/docs/users/shell-completion.md

 ### Oh-My-Zsh Completion

-If you installed zsh with homebrew, ddev's completions will be automatically installed when you `brew install ddev`.
+If you installed zsh with homebrew, ddev's completions will be automatically installed when you `brew install drud/ddev/ddev`.

 Otherwise, Oh-My-Zsh may be set up very differently in different places, so as a power zsh user you'll need to put ddev_bash_completion.sh (see tar archive download above) where it belongs. `echo $fpath` will show you the places that it's most likely to belong.
 An obvious choice is ~/.oh-my-zsh/completions if that exists, so you can `mkdir -p ~/.oh-my-zsh/completions && cp ddev_zsh_completion.sh ~/.oh-my-zsh/completions/_ddev` and then `autoload -Uz compinit && compinit`.